Types of e-commerce: Business to administration (B2A)

 Business-to-administration (B2A), also known as business-to-government (B2G), refers to all transactions between companies and public administrations or government agencies.
 Government agencies use central websites to trade and exchange information with various business organizations.
 This is an area that involves many services, particularly in areas such as social security, employment, and legal documents.

 Businesses that are accustomed to interacting with other businesses or directly with consumers often encounter unexpected hurdles when working with government agencies.
 Layers of regulation can harm the overall efficiency of the contracting process, and thus, governments tend to take more time than private companies to approve and begin work on a given project.

 While businesses may find that government contracts involve additional paperwork, time, and vetting, there are advantages to providing goods and services to the public sector.
 Government contracts are often large and more stable than analogous private-sector work.
 A company with a history of successful government contracting usually finds it easier to get the next contract.
-One example of a B2A model is Accela, a software company that provides government software solutions and public access to government services for permitting, planning, licensing, public health, and so on.